'... Famous Last Words: No More Crises'

 "To review some these greatest hits, there was the Penn Central failure in 1970; the failure of Franklin National Bank and Germany's Bankhaus Herstatt in 1974; the collapse of the Hunt Brothers' silver bubble in 1980; the Mexico financial crisis in 1982; the collapse of Continental Illinois in 1984; the Black Monday crash of Oct.
 19, 1987; the savings-and-loan crisis that crested in 1990; and in 1994, the mortgage-backed-securities plunge, the bankruptcy of Orange County, Calif., and the Mexican peso Tequila Crisis."

-- Randal Forsyth, Barron's 7/1/2017 ("Yellen's Famous Last Words: No More Crises" - to view you need to subscribe)
+- Randal Forsyth, Barron's, 7/1/2017 ("Yellen's Famous Last Words: No More Crises" - to view you need to subscribe)

 Just think, if a person had been so unlucky as to own the Dow Jones Industrials at its peak in the late 1960s (around 1000) and suffered all the above calamities, they'd only be worth 21x more, not including a boatload of dividends they would have received in the interim.
 How awful!